Does your dog want to wear clothes or accessories?

 • Avoid fabrics and materials with strong smells, especially if they're artificial.
 Our pups have extremely strong noses!

-• Some pups are comforted by tight clothing — this is why things like Thundershirts are popular — but others feel trapped when there's too much pressure on their fur.
+• Some pups are comforted by tight clothing—this is why things like Thundershirts are popular—but others feel trapped when there's too much pressure on their fur.
 Generally, you want an outfit that's loose enough to provide plenty of breathing room without hanging down and getting in the way of your dog's movement.

 • Speaking of movement: You always want your dog to be able to move freely!

-• Unless you're prepared to take your companion's clothes or costume off every time they have to use the bathroom (which we don't recommend) it's a good idea to look for an option that leaves their rear end uncovered.
+• Unless you're prepared to take your companion's clothes or costume off every time they have to use the bathroom (which we don't recommend) it's a good idea to look for an option that leaves their rear uncovered.

 How to condition your dog to new clothes